The Last House on the Left-1972

 Heavily influenced by Ingmar Bergman’s 1960 masterpiece The Virgin Spring, The Last House on the Left (1972) is essentially the same story.

-He was accused of going too far in the film and exploiting pain and suffering, mostly by victimizing female characters, but the truth is the situation can and has occurred in real-life.
+He was accused of going too far in the film and exploiting pain and suffering, mostly by victimizing female characters, but the truth is, the situation can and has occurred in real life.

-But, lovers of experimental cinema should.
+But lovers of experimental cinema should.

-Perky teenagers Mari (Sandra Cassel) and Phyllis (Lucy Grantham) head into New York City for a concert where they look for some marijuana.
+Perky teenagers Mari (Sandra Peabody) and Phyllis (Lucy Grantham) head into New York City for a concert where they look for some marijuana.
 They stumble upon a foursome (three men and one woman) of escaped convicts who force them to endure a night of rape and torture.

-The following day the gang kills the girls in the woods, not realizing they’re near Mari’s house.
+The following day, the gang kills the girls in the woods, not realizing they’re near Mari’s house.
 When they pose as salesmen and are taken in by Mari’s mother (Eleanor Shaw) and father (Richard Towers), the parents quickly figure out their identities and plot revenge.

 A side story involves two incompetent police officers who unsuccessfully try to pursue the escaped convicts.

-The acting isn’t brilliant and the overall look and feel is reminiscent of a John Waters film.
+The acting isn’t brilliant, and the overall look and feel is reminiscent of a John Waters film.
 Again, this only enhances the bare bones, late-night viewing experience.

 There are warnings galore.
-The pain and suffering endured by Mari and Phyllis are hard to watch and I felt their degradation in my bones.
-I won’t go into gory details but it isn’t fun.
+The pain and suffering endured by Mari and Phyllis are hard to watch, and I felt their degradation in my bones.
+I won’t go into gory details, but it isn’t fun.

 However, there is some satisfaction to be had.
-When Mari’s parents cleverly set traps inside their house for the murderers to fall into there are cheer out loud moments of celebration for the audience.
+When Mari’s parents cleverly set traps inside their house for the murderers to fall into, there are cheer-out-loud moments of celebration for the audience.

 One murderer even gets his penis bitten off.